Vráble: Geography

 It is located in the Danubian Hills on the Žitava river, about 15 km south-east-east from Nitra.
 The cadastral area of the town has an altitude from 140 to 240 m ASL.
 There's a small dam called Vodná nádrž Vráble west of the town.

 The town has three parts: Vráble proper, and the former villages of Dyčka and Horný Ohaj (both annexed 1975).

 History

-The oldest evidence of the settlement of Vráble comes from the Neolithic age (6000-2000 BC).
+The oldest evidence of the settlement of Vráble comes from the Neolithic age (6000-2000 BC), where a major settlement was located here.
 The first written reference is from 1265 as Verebel.
 In Vráble, there was the oldest post-station.
 The city kept an agricultural character in the 19th and 20th centuries.
 Economic development has influenced the architecture of the city.
 Before the establishment of independent Czechoslovakia in 1918, Vráble was part of Bars County within the Kingdom of Hungary.
 From 1939 to 1945, it was again part of Hungary as a result of the First Vienna Award.